fraud high risk

 UK Finance's annual fraud data consistently identifies "misuse of banking facility" (the UK regulatory classification for this typology) as a material and growing loss category across retail banks.
 The US CFPB's 2023 credit card market report documented sustained chargeback volumes, noting the structural difficulty institutions face distinguishing genuine unauthorized transactions from deliberate dispute abuse.

-What makes first-party fraud particularly hard to manage is information asymmetry.
-The institution cannot easily distinguish a genuine fraud victim from someone who has memorized the dispute process.
+That difficulty is the defining problem.
+The institution cannot easily separate a genuine fraud victim from someone who has memorized the dispute process.
 And because the perpetrator is the account holder, there is no external criminal to trace, no compromised credential to revoke, and no external network to disrupt.
 The fraud is happening from inside the relationship.

 How does First-Party Fraud work?